 Zachary C. Bolitho

 Zachary C. Bolitho joined the Campbell Law School faculty after developing a reputation as a skilled trial and appellate lawyer.
-He teaches courses in Criminal Procedure, Evidence, and Trial Advocacy.
+He teaches courses in Criminal Law, Criminal Procedure, Evidence, and Trial Advocacy.

 Prior to Campbell Law, Bolitho served with distinction for four years as a federal prosecutor with the U.S. Attorney’s Office for the Eastern District of Tennessee.
 During his time as a federal prosecutor, Bolitho handled a wide variety of cases including several high profile matters.
 In addition to prosecuting cases in U.S. District Court, Bolitho served a stint in the Appellate Division of the U.S. Attorney’s Office where he briefed and argued cases pending before the U.S. Court of Appeals for the Sixth Circuit.